rebeccalilly/genomemapper/README.md

 ## Directions:
 ## 1. Download the example FASTA file and Python program.
 ## 2. Run the Python program with the FASTA file as the input to run BlastN.
-(FASTA files containing any sequence can be used with this program, but the example file will provide an example of the expected output.)
+(FASTA files containing any sequence can be used with this program, but the example file will provide an example of the expected output for an algal sequence.)
 ## 3. The program will produce an HTML file containing the interactive map.